-Flour is a common thickening agent for homemade gravy and is used in some hot sauces.
+Flour is a common thickening agent for homemade gravy and is used in some hot sauces as well.
 One reason to use another additive to thicken a hot sauce would be the allergic reaction to wheat.
 Adding wheat flour will make a hot sauce non-gluten-free.
 Many simple hot sauce recipes are known for their attention to being a healthy condiment and even minimal amounts of wheat can cause a reaction to a gluten allergy.

 Many different kinds of flour do not contain wheat.
 These can be used in similar ways to make a thicker hot sauce but many sauces that use gluten-free flours also use guar gum or xanthan gum.
 Any non-wheat flour will be much more expensive than wheat flour.

 Flour can be purchased for as low as $.05 to $.10 an ounce.
 Although flour is much less expensive than many other thickeners, it may take more to make a hot sauce thicker.
 When compared to cornstarch that would use 1 tablespoon to 1 cup wheat flour is still only about a third of the cost.

 How to thicken hot sauce with wheat flour

 Wheat flour needs to be added to a hot sauce as it is being cooked.
 Bring the sauce to a boil, reduce the heat and add in a little at a time.
 How much of a thickener is needed depends on how thick you want the sauce to be.
 Use 2 tablespoons of wheat flour per one cup of sauce but dilute the flour in minimal amounts of water until it is a thin consistency, then add it to your hot sauce recipe.